jupyterlite/jupyterlite/docs/configuring.md

 #### Handle theme assets

-The Theme Manager expect to be able to load theme CSS/font assets from `{:app}/build/themes/({:org}/){:package}`, where `app` is usually `lab`.
+The Theme Manager expects to be able to load theme CSS/font assets from `{:app}/build/themes/({:org}/){:package}`, where `app` is usually `lab`.

 Continuing the example above: